 Heat the jelly or jam to melt it and then brush it all over the baked beehive as soon as it comes out of the oven.
 Remove the outer rim of the tart pan, if using.
 But leave the beehive on the bottom part of the tart pan.
 Don’t try to remove it or else your beehive may collapse.
 Place the beehive on its tart pan bottom on a serving plate, if you like.
 Serve warm or at room temperature, cut into wedges, with a dollop of whipped cream or ice cream on the side.

-Adapted from “Tartine All Day” by Elizabeth Prueitt
+Adapted from “Tartine All Day” by Elisabeth Prueitt

 More Apple Recipes to Try: Apple-Stuffed Biscuits